zyedidia/julialint.vim/README.md

 When you run `:Neomake` Lint.jl will be run on the current file and any errors or warnings will pop up on the side of the screen.
 If you would like to see a full list of errors and warnings, you can open the location list with `:lopen` (see more information with `:h location-list`).

-If you have a project with multiple files and would like to lint the top level one and not the one being currently edited, place a file called `.julialint` in the current directory, and in the first line of that file, write the name of the top level file you would like the linter to use.
+If you have a project with multiple files and would like to lint the top level one and not the one being currently edited, place a file called `.julialint` in the top level directory, and in the first line of that file, write the name of the top level file you would like the linter to use.
+The linter will search in higher directories and find the `.julialint` file.